openstack-archive/craton/doc/source/dev/install.rst

     # exit

 ------------------------------------
-Modify etc/craton-api-conf.sample
+Create etc/craton-api-conf.dev
 ------------------------------------
+* Copy the sample config in the etc directory to make a development config file.

+    # cp craton-api-conf.sample craton-api-conf.dev

 * Make api_paste_config use a fully qualified path (not relative).
   This will be specific for your machine

-.. note:: Make sure you have the proper path for craton-api-conf.sample
+.. note:: Make sure you have the proper path for craton-api-conf.dev

     # api_paste_config=/home/cratonuser/craton/etc/craton-api-paste.ini